 LACMA Elections provide members in good standing an opportunity to get more involved in the decision-making process and serve as representatives of their local communities throughout Los Angeles County.
 Members have the opportunity to run for and elect persons for the LACMA Board and local leadership positions.

 LACMA holds its elections every June.
-A call for nominations takes place each year in the beginning of February.
 Active members of LACMA and CMA have the privilege of voting for their preferred candidates.

-To view the LACMA bylaws, please click here.
+To view the current LACMA bylaws, please click here.

 To ensure that you are receiving all of LACMA’s communications, please update your contact information.

 The Los Angeles County Medical Association will hold its 151st Annual Election this June.

 The following contested elections will appear on the ballot.
 Those elected will serve on LACMA's Board of Directors.
 Candidates below are listed in ballot order.
 Ballots will be emailed or mailed to each eligible current member (must have joined or renewed by March 1, 2022).

 There are three (3) vacancies for Councilor-at-Large.
 This race will have preferential voting and the top three (3) candidates receiving the most preferred votes will be elected.
 All regular active members will have the opportunity to vote in this race.